Ending Relationships GracefullyBy Dr. Margaret Paul

 December 31, 2006

-The problem of ending relationships gracefully arises because so many people see it as a reflection of their worth when someone doesn't want to be with them.
-This article offers another way of seeing it and of handling the ending of relationships.
+The problem of ending relationships gracefully arises because many people see it as a reflection of their worth when someone doesn't want to be with them.

 In my counseling practice, I often hear the question, "How do I end a relationship without hurting someone's feelings?"
 Whether it's a romantic relationship or a friendship, ending it gracefully is generally a challenge.